Doc Holliday: Alleged murder of Ed Bailey

 However, no contemporary records have been found of either Bailey's death or of the shed fire.
 In addition, Horony denied that Holliday killed "a man named Bailey over a poker game, nor was he arrested and locked up in another hotel room."
 She laughed at the idea of "a 116-pound woman, standing off a deputy, ordering him to throw up his hands, disarming him, rescuing her lover, and hustling him to the waiting ponies."

 Author and Earp expert Ben Traywick doubts that Holliday killed Bailey.
 He found no contemporary newspaper articles or court records to support the story.
 He found evidence to support that Holliday was being held in his hotel room under guard, but for "illegal gambling", and that the story of Horony starting a fire as a diversion to free him was true.
-The story about Bailey as told in San Francisco Enquirer interview of Earp was likely fabricated by the writer.
+The story about Bailey as told in San Francisco Inquirer interview of Earp was likely fabricated by the writer.
 Years later, Earp wrote:

 Of all the nonsensical guff which has been written around my life, there has been none more inaccurate or farfetched than that which has dealt with Doc Holliday.
 After Holliday died, I gave a San Francisco newspaper reporter a short sketch of his life.
 Apparently, the reporter was not satisfied.
 The sketch appeared in print with a lot of things added that never existed outside the reporter's imagination ...